 To combat this, include a card on the outside of each storage bin, like the one pictured from Just a Girl and Her Blog, detailing what’s inside.
 If there are multiple containers for one thing — ex. the tree — make a note of what order they should be opened in.
 You can get as fancy as downloading or creating your own printable storage labels or opt for a simple version using just a permanent marker.

 Labeling also comes in handy when it comes to your receipts.
 Create and label a separate folder or envelope for each family member, filling it with any receipts you have bought or gift receipts you’ve used from friends and family.
 This will allow you to easily exchange or return things for the right person.

 Holiday organization have you feeling down?

 Is your home lacking the space you need to handle everything you need this holiday season?
 Don’t let that ruin the most magical time of the year.
 We have the solution: self storage.
-Uncle Bob’s offers a variety of storage options to protect even your most delicate belongings.
-Ask us about our storage rentals or visit our website to find a convenient self storage location near you.
+Life Storage offers a variety of storage options to protect even your most delicate belongings.
+Ask us about our storage unit rentals or visit our website to find a convenient self storage location near you.